- A REIT is a mutual fund for real estate properties.

 Boiled down, REITs are corporations that own and manage portfolios of real estate properties and mortgages, and anyone can buy shares in a publicly traded REIT.
 REITs are essentially mutual funds that invest in real estate.

 For most Americans, investing in real estate is not financially feasible.
 Commercial real estate, in particular, is very expensive and requires a large investment.
 But a REIT pools resources of several small investors and allows them to invest in large-scale commercial real estate as a group.
-A REIT provides advantages in the form of liquidity and diversity — unlike true real estate, shares can be easily sold.
+A REIT provides advantages in the form of liquidity and diversity; unlike with true real estate, shares can be sold easily.
 With a portfolio of properties rather than a single piece of property, shareholders face much less financial risk.

-REITs were first developed in 1960 to democratize the real estate market, and they followed the model of investing in other industries — the purchase of equity.
-At least 90 percent of a REIT's taxable income must be distributed annually to shareholders, in the form of dividends.
+REITs were first developed in 1960 to democratize the real estate market, and they followed the model of investing in other industries: the purchase of equity.
+At least 90% of a REIT's taxable income must be distributed annually to shareholders, in the form of dividends.
 REITs are permitted to deduct dividends paid to shareholders from their corporate taxable incomes to maintain pass-through entity status, so most REITs owe no corporate tax.
-As a result, it passes the responsibility of paying these taxes onto its shareholders.
-[Related: Retirement Strategies for Every Age]
+As a result, it passes the responsibility of paying these taxes on to its shareholders.

-To qualify as a REIT (as overseen by the IRS), a company must have at least 75 percent of its assets tied to real estate investments.
-A corporation must also be structured as a business trust, and be managed by a board of directors or trustees.
+To qualify as a REIT (as overseen by the IRS), a company must have at least 75% of its assets tied to real estate investments.
+A corporation must also be structured as a business trust and be managed by a board of directors or trustees.
 Shares must be fully transferrable, and each REIT must have at least 100 shareholders.

 REIT qualification is also dependent on the makeup of the company.
-No more than 50 percent of its shares can be held by five or fewer individuals during the last half of each taxable year.
-At least 95 percent of a REIT's gross income must come from financial investments, and, and at least 75 percent of gross income must come from rents or mortgage interest.
+No more than 50% of its shares can be held by five or fewer individuals during the last half of each taxable year.
+At least 95% of a REIT's gross income must come from financial investments, and at least 75% of its gross income must come from rents or mortgage interest.

 Types of REITs

-The three REIT types are equity REITs (EREITs), mortgage REITs (MREITs), and hybrid REITs.
+The three REIT types are equity REITs (EREITs), mortgage REITs (MREITs) and hybrid REITs.
 EREITs purchase, own and manage real estate properties that produce income.
 This can include apartments, malls and office buildings.
 These are a good choice for long-term investing because dividends are earned from rental income and capital gains from property sales.
-EREITs make up 90 percent of the REITs in the United States.
+EREITs make up 90% of the REITs in the United States.

 Hybrid REITs are a combination of equity and mortgage REITs, and earn money through a combination of rents and interest.
 They combine the investment strategies of both, and provide a more diversified portfolio.

-As of 2012, there were 166 REITs registered with the SEC.
+As of 2012, there were 166 REITs registered with the U.S. Securities and Exchange Commission (SEC).
 Most of them trade on the New York Stock Exchange.
 The combined equity market capitalization of these REITs is a whopping $579 billion.
-There are a number of REITs that are not publicly traded, and some that are not registered with the SEC.
-According to the IRS, there are roughly 1,100 American REITs that have filed tax returns.
+There are a number of REITs that are not publicly traded and some that are not registered with the SEC.
+According to the IRS, there are roughly 1,100 U.S. REITs that have filed tax returns.